ganolan/My-First-LLM-Chatbot-Web-App/README.md

 # My First LLM Chatbot
- A template LLM chatbot created with Cohere and Streamlit
+ An example LLM chatbot created with Cohere API and Streamlit